-Day 1 begin and Tiana and Johnny take away her phone, her clothing, and have her sleep on a mattress on the floor.
+Day 1 begins, and Tiana and Johnny take away her phone, her clothing and have her sleep on a mattress on the floor.
 Tiana and Johnny have done this before and give her a list of house rules.

 - Don’t talk to their kids.
 (They have 4 kids and are “helping” two other gay boys.)

 - Don’t take anything that is not yours.

 - Do what they say, and you’ll be fine.

 - They know everyone in the town, and it will be her word against theirs.

 - The more uncomfortable she is, the more she will grow.